Shreybhardwaj56/Applied-Data-Science-Capstone-Project-The-Battle-of-Neighborhoods-in-Patna/README.md

 ![](https://media-exp3.licdn.com/dms/image/C4D12AQGs-XtAmKbsww/article-inline_image-shrink_1000_1488/0/1625773437545?e=1632355200&v=beta&t=n3zBq67DFCm7Fr9V7r0fgskgFrRYICmgEz8eMbX5Smo)

 There are many techniques are available in Data science field.
-For my project,  K-Nearest Neighbor (KNN) clustering algorithm is used.
+For my project,  K-Means clustering algorithm is used.
 It is an unsupervised machine learning technique that clusters the given data into K number of clusters.
 For optimal result we need to select the best value for K. Here, the silhouette score is used to find the best value for K.

 ![](https://media-exp3.licdn.com/dms/image/C4D12AQF-Cw7yUVmZhQ/article-inline_image-shrink_1000_1488/0/1625773704126?e=1632355200&v=beta&t=913jqfDdgYrH4ke0UnDH1OK7k0NB6tgmhfRW-0m_0BQ)